mtourne/marseille_trees/README.md

 With QGIS 3.6 :

+= Step1 : Do a geotiff raster export of map tiles =

 1. right click XY layer using * Satellite Raster Views * above
 2. save as : geotiff
 3. deselect "Create VRT"
 4. Extent : map canvas extent (just the window viewport for a sample)
 5. Raster file .tif is created! - and will be added to QGIS for visualization

+= Step2 : deepforest =

 6. Run deepforest prediction
 `python deepforest_marseille/run_predictions_geotiff.py input_geotiff_raster.tif predictions.shp`
+(and see more in the jupyter notebook)

 7. `predictions.shp` can be added back with `Layer > Add Layer > Add Vector Layer`